How to personalize complex journeys for an exceptional customer experience

 The best thing is, there is a whole range of automation programs that can help you deliver regular, personalized messages at key stages of the relationship.

 Anniversary celebrations are a great way to demonstrate your appreciation for your customers.
 Pulling in their data, these emails can be used to highlight, how many miles a traveler has flown, or how many times a customer has shopped or attended one of your events.
+You could even consider sending follow-up emails with exclusive discounts or rewards for future travel.
+This will show your customers that you value their business and appreciate their loyalty.

-You can also combine your feedback and review campaigns with your loyalty program and let customers earn points for every review they leave.
+You can also combine your feedback and review campaigns with your customer loyalty program and let customers earn points for every review they leave.
 Reviews are an essential part of the early stages of the customer lifecycle so the more you collect, the better.
 Adding incentives to these kinds of activities can help keep customers engaged with your brand, long after their journey is complete.